 It may start suddenly one day or come on gradually.
-The dog seems to be painful when his mouth opens or he attempts to chew.
+The dog seems to be painful when his mouth opens or when he attempts to chew.
 Perhaps he will not open his mouth at all.
 There are many possible explanations for this situation and masticatory myositis is only one of them.
 In fact, most possibilities are far less exotic than the immune-mediated muscle disease that is the subject of this article so a step-by-step approach is important.

 WHAT IS “TRISMUS?”

 In short, trismus is the inability to open one's mouth.
 Regardless of whether or not the act is painful to attempt, the mouth simply cannot be opened.
 Of course, a dog with a painful mouth may be unwilling to open his jaws and there is no way to ask the dog if simply hurts to open the mouth or if it is not possible to open the mouth.
 Here are the possible explanations:

 Sorting these out will require general anesthesia to get the mouth open and check for painful oral conditions (broken teeth, oral foreign body, growths inside the mouth).
 It may be necessary to take radiographs to assess the temporo-mandibular (jaw) joints and jaw bones themselves.
 If nothing is found in the mouth to explain the problem, tests for masticatory myositis should be considered.